hrmJ/matkakertomukset/teksti/analysis.md

 However, even when there is no topic sentence *per se*, the reader must at some point begin to have an idea about what the paragraph he is reading is about.
-We used the following Finnish words as indicators of the fact that the writer is going to tell (or telling / has been telling) the reader about accommodation.
-We will be referring to these words as *topic indicators*.

-     asua,      asunto,      asuminen,      asumis#järjestely,      kämppä,      majoittua,      majoittaa,      majoittuminen,      majoitus,      asuntola,      asun#tola,      vuokrataso,      vuokra#taso,      vuora#sopimus,      vuorasopimus,      huone,      asuin#paikka,      solu#huone,      asukas,      asu#kas,      vuokra
+When talking about accommodation, the most obvious way to indicate the topic is, arguably, to use a word derived from the verb *asua*.
+Thus, we used the asua-derivatives as *topic indicators* -- clues that indicate the reader that the topic of the paragraph is accommodation.
+The data included the following asua-derivatives:

+     asunto,      asua,      asua#kokemus,      asua#ratkaisu,      opiskelija-asuntola,      asun#tola,      Kotmerckx-asuntolasta,      asunto#etsintä,      opiskelija-asunto,      asua#järjestely,      rivi#talo#asunto,      asunto#palvelu,      asunto#politiikka,      asun#tola#paikka,      asuin#paikka,      opiskelija-asunto#säätiö,      asunto#ilmoitus,      opiskelija-asunto#tila,      asunto#loka,      asunto#asia,      asunto#tarjoaja,      asua#vaihto#ehto,      asukas,      kimppa#kämppä#asua,      asua#asia,      asunto#tila,      asunto#kanava,      asua#mahdollisuus,      solu#asunto,      asunto#tarjous,      opiskelija-asuntola#huone,      asunto#saanti,      asunto#haku,      asunto#toimisto,      perhe#asunto,      asunto#mahdollisuus,      asun#tola#majoitus,      vuokra-asunto,      asunto#tarjonta,      asua#tilanne

-Interestingly enough, our data shows that out of the total 417 texts that discuss accommodation 360
+Interestingly enough, our data shows that out of the total 415 texts that discuss accommodation 338
-(86,33 %)
+(81,45 %)
 use one of the aforementioned words in the **first sentence of the first paragraph that discusses accommodation.**